 - Arbor Hill: a richly historic community.
 The ACHA interprets the diverse peoples who settled in, created, and continue to shape one of Albany’s most historic neighborhoods, including Free Persons of Color, reformers, abolitionists, entrepreneurs, and immigrants.

 - Philanthropy & Giving Back: Abraham Ten Broeck helped build Albany society.
 Thomas Worth Olcott was known as the “most charitable man in Albany.”
-As a private museum, the ACHA was founded in 1942, and continues through the volunteer work and support of Trustees, volunteers, Master Gardeners, and members.
+As a private museum, the ACHA was founded in 1942, and continues through the volunteer work and support of Trustees, volunteers, and members.
 Our story is one of giving back to the community.

 - Family stories, many traditions: the ACHA has long celebrated the rich and diverse family stories of Albany County through its programs and its collecting.